Kagamiin/ssplayer-nes/README.md

 - **Encoded audio** _(TODO: include royalty-free examples)_
   - A compatible encoder can be found at: <https://github.com/Kagamiin/ssdpcm>
-  - The files should be placed inside `build/samples/` (or a subdirectory within)
+  - The files should be placed in a subdirectory inside `build/samples/`
 - **Generated files**
   - Header containing scopes for binaries and superblock header declarations
   - A generator script is included in `tools/make-scopes.py`, which will generate both of these from the encoded audio and place them in the `build/codegen` folder